-Final exams are one of the most challenging aspects of the senior years of high school.
-There is so much for students to learn, keep organized and remember as they approach their final exams.
+Exams are one of the most challenging aspects of the senior years of high school.
+There is so much for students to learn, keep organized and remember as they approach their interim and final exams.
 Henry is a student mentor at Optimise.
 Henry’s ATAR of 98.8 was the result of focused, effective study habits throughout the year and his exam strategy.
 In this blog post, Henry shares his top tips for tackling exams in a positive, and effective way.

 Exams can be stressful.
 They are worth a lot, and it can make us behave in strange ways come exam day.
 Here is a guide on what you should do to give yourself the best chances during the exam.